By using this site, you agree to the Privacy Policy and Terms of Use.

 Preparation Method — Five Precise Steps

-This approach uses a short, controlled fermentation to produce chew without a lengthy bulk proof.
-Times assume average kitchen conditions (20–25°C / 68–77°F); adjust where noted for warmer or cooler environments.
+This method uses a short, controlled fermentation to get chew without a very long bulk proof.
+Times assume a typical kitchen at 20–25°C (68–77°F).

 Step 1 — Activate and Mix

-Whisk warm water, sugar, and yeast in a bowl; wait 2–3 minutes until the mixture shows a faint foam.
-Add the olive oil, then stir in flour and salt until the dough forms a shaggy mass.
+Whisk warm water, sugar, and yeast; wait 2–3 minutes for faint foam.
+Add olive oil, then stir in flour and salt until a shaggy mass forms.

 Step 2 — Knead and First Rise

-Knead on a lightly floured surface 6–8 minutes by hand or 4–5 minutes in a stand mixer with a dough hook until the dough becomes smooth and slightly tacky.
-Perform a windowpane test: stretch a small piece into a thin membrane without tearing.
+Knead 6–8 minutes by hand or 4–5 minutes in a stand mixer with a dough hook until the dough is smooth and slightly tacky.
+Perform a windowpane test to confirm gluten development.

 Place dough in a lightly oiled bowl, cover, and let rise 45–60 minutes until nearly doubled.
-Target finished dough temperature: 24–26°C (75–79°F).
-Warmer kitchens shorten the rise; cooler kitchens lengthen it.
+Aim for a finished dough temperature of 24–26°C (75–79°F) for optimal enzyme activity and gas retention.

 Step 3 — Divide and Shape

-Turn the dough onto a work surface, divide into 12 equal pieces (approximately 48–52 g each).
-Roll each piece into a 12–15 cm (5–6 in) rope, tie into a simple knot, and tuck the ends underneath for a tidy profile.
+Turn dough onto a lightly floured surface and divide into 12 pieces (~48–52 g each).
+Roll each into a 12–15 cm (5–6 in) rope, tie a simple knot, and tuck the ends underneath for a tidy profile.

-Arrange knots on a parchment-lined tray with roughly 3 cm (1 in) spacing.
-Cover loosely with plastic or a damp towel and proof 20–30 minutes until slightly puffed but not fully doubled.
+Arrange knots on a parchment-lined tray with ~3 cm (1 in) spacing.
+Cover and proof 20–30 minutes until slightly puffed but not fully doubled to preserve oven spring.

 Step 4 — Bake and Monitor

-Preheat the oven to 230°C (450°F) with a baking stone or heavy tray inside.
-For oven steam: place a small metal pan on the oven floor while preheating; when inserting the knots, pour 120–180 ml (1/2–3/4 cup) boiling water into the pan to generate steam.
+Preheat oven to 230°C (450°F) with a baking stone or heavy tray inside.
+If you use steam, place a small metal pan on the oven floor during preheat.

 Step 5 — Finish with Garlic-Butter

-Melt butter gently, add minced garlic and warm for 30–45 seconds to bloom the flavor—do not brown—then remove from heat and stir in chopped parsley.
-Brush the hot knots liberally, then sprinkle with grated Parmesan and flaky finishing salt if desired.
+Melt butter gently, add minced garlic and warm 30–45 seconds to bloom aromatics—do not brown.
+Remove from heat, stir in chopped parsley, then brush knots liberally.

 ⚠️ Pro-Caution

-Pro-Caution: Avoid overworking the dough after the first rise.
-Excessive handling tightens gluten and yields dense, tough knots.
+Pro-Caution: Avoid overworking dough after the first rise.
+Excessive handling tightens gluten and produces dense, tough knots.
+Also watch bake time closely to prevent dry interiors.

 Nutritional Information per Serving (1 Garlic Knot)

-Estimated values for one of 12 knots using all-purpose flour and full-fat butter.
-Values will vary with substitutions or different portion sizes.
+Estimated values for one of twelve knots using all-purpose flour and full-fat butter.
+Values change with substitutions and portioning.

 • Calories: 150 kcal